bartswierz/bartswierz/README.md

-- 👋 Hi, I’m Bart, I'm a senior at DePaul University anticipating completion of my B.S. in Computer Science in the Spring of 2023.
-During my degree, I was able to get a good understanding of various programming languages exposing to me a large area of programming.
-Getting hands on experience with different languages allowed me to find my choice of specialization and that is Web Development.
-I am passionate about front end web development and have been putting all my free time into getting a deeper understanding on React.
-To prevent falling into tutorial hell, I'm learning by building personal projects based around things I enjoy and that has fueled my motivation to keep going month after month.
+- 👋 Hi, I’m Bart, I'm a recent graduade obtaining my bachelor's degree in Computer Science from DePaul University(Chicago, IL).
+Since January, I have been interning and have quickly gained leadership roles as a Frontend Co-Team Lead based on my work.
+Now, I work across multiple teams with great people who are helping communities all over the world.
+As a co-team lead, my responsibilities include task delegation and ensuring tasks are completed by the deadline and are of high quality.
+We are building some great applications that is intended to be used by communities to help with their Emotional Health.
+I love knowing my contributions as a Frontend Developer are going towards a great cause that will help people.
+I am passionate about front end web development and have been putting all my free time into getting a deeper understanding of the frontend elevating my skills.
 My github repository is only growing, and with decently sized projects at that.
 My latest project is building a scalable E-commerce site(Alpha Clothing) utilizing React.
+I am also learning TypeScript to further my knowledge working on the Frontend.

 - 👀 I’m interested in learning:
    - NodeJS